Do you want to learn how to improve your illustrations for your website?

 Here you can start to build your animation from your Photoshop layers, increase the duration of each layer, and bring in new layers into the mix that you want to animate.

 If you want your animated GIFF to be forever looping, don’t forget to click the drop down at the bottom left corner of the box.
 Click this and select ‘Forever’.
-(Which can also be done when you ‘Save for Web’).
+(Set this setting when you ‘Save for Web’).

 Create Amazing Website Illustrations!

-I hope you have enjoyed this article on how to create amazing illustrations that can maximise your website.
+I hope you have enjoyed this article on how to improve your illustrations!

 From your use of colour, saving images to SVG, to including mesmerising animations into the mix, there would be no stopping you in creating amazing website illustrations!